huizebruin/s0tool/static/index.md

 ***

 ## Special versions .<br>
-Only needed if the kWh counter has a impulslengte other than between the 50 an 100ms on the datasheet.<br>
+Only needed if the kWh counter has a impulslengt other than between the 50 an 100ms on the datasheet.<br>

 ***